-Recipe by Sweeny Family
+Recipe by Matt Sweeny

 "This is a super filling and flavorful beer cheese soup that will keep you asking for seconds.
 Because of the dark stout beer, this soup takes on a great flavor that everyone will love - especially the kids.
 I like using elk sausage in place of the kielbasa."